-If irritation occurs, wash eyes immediately with large amounts of water, occasionally lifting upper and lower lids, until no evi of material remains (approximately 15-20 minutes).
+If irritation occurs, wash eyes immediately with large amounts of water, occasionally lifting upper and lower evidence of material remains (approximately 15-20 minutes).
 Get medical attention immediately.

 INGESTION

 Irritant: In the form of metallurgical powder, dust, or mist from grinding.